statofu/statofu/README.md

 // By tracking `uncheckWithTextCleaned` invokes `uncheck` declared in `checkboxSlice` and `setText` declared in `textareaSlice`, we know `uncheckWithTextCleaned` changes the multi states represented by `checkboxSlice` and `textareaSlice`.
 ```

-Without tracking function bodies, the multi states to be changed remain unknown so multi-state changing goes unpredictable.
-With tracking function bodies, the multi states to be changed get known but overall cost of development on use increases.
+Without tracking logics in function bodies, the multi states to be changed remain unknown so multi-state changing goes unpredictable.
+With tracking logics in function bodies, the multi states to be changed get known but overall cost of development on use increases.
 In addition, when underlying simple actions to be invoked in a complicated action to be built are not yet ready, they need to be built in advance only for it but may never get invoked anywhere else.
 Then, complicated actions become high-coupling with their underlying reducers/slices, which brings difficulties in development, thus the cost increases further.

 The problems exist not only in Redux but also in many widely-accepted libraries of state management in React.
 [A series of articles](https://github.com/licg9999/review-of-state-management-in-react) was written for the clarification.
 Further more, with a glimpse of the most widely-accepted library of state management in each of different frameworks, the problems are considered to exist universally.

 Therefore, Statofu, another framework-agnostic, fast and small library of state management, is built.
-It's able to make both one-state and multi-state changing predictable without tracking any function bodies.
+It's able to make both one-state and multi-state changing predictable without tracking logics in any function bodies.
 Besides, necessities but only necessities of state management are included so overall cost of development on use decreases in primary aspects.
 Let's check it out 🌈.

 ## Installation